 KFC with its 750000+ workforce, serves fresh delicious fried chicken to customers in nearly 18000 restaurants across the world in 120+ countries.

 Segmentation, targeting, positioning in the Marketing strategy of KFC

 It used to serve the same menu all around the world which means that it was using undifferentiated targeting strategy.
 However, in recent times, following McDonalds example, KFC has started localising its menu, giving it better acceptability in the market.
 Moreover it has transformed its positioning strategy from product based to value based in recent times.

 KFC is strongly positioned in the minds of consumers for its Chicken menu.
 There are very few outlets which serve anything in vegetarian.
 But when it comes to non vegetarian, KFC is just superb.
 Its chicken wings, and chicken bucket is a favourite with everyone.
 This excellent targeting technique is the reason that most non vegetarian lovers flock at KFC.

-Marketing mix – Click here to read the Marketing mix of KFC
+SWOT analysis – Click here to read the SWOT analysis of KFC

 Mission – “Not Available”

 Competitive advantage in the Marketing strategy of KFC

 Original recipe of fried chicken with secret blend of 11 herbs & spices have been the driving force for KFC from last 75 years.
 KFC has a broad menu with many options for customers and now even Vegetarian food items have been added by KFC which has helped KFC in increasing its customer base and sales volume.

 Presence in developed & developing nations is helping the company in strategizing its future growth plans as it is giving them exposure & experience which is essential element in and fast food industry’s success.